ruzzanna/Group8_DS206_GroupProject2/README.md

 # Group8_DS206_GroupProject2

-This project implements a **Dimensional Data Store (DDS)** with SQL Server, Python ETL pipelines, and Power BI dashboard visualizations.
+This project implements a **Dimensional Data Store (DDS)** with SQL Server and Python ETL pipelines.
 The DDS includes staging, dimensional, and fact tables for managing and analyzing data.

 ## **Project Overview**